 295 Grand St, New York, NY 10002 | shujiaofuzhou.com

-While many people enjoy the dumplings at Vanessa’s, I’d recommend walking down the block to Shu Jiao Fu Zhuo.
+Many people enjoy the dumplings at Vanessa’s but I’d recommend walking down the block to Shu Jiao Fu Zhuo.
 This spot specializes in food from Fuzhou, the capital of southeastern China’s Fujian province.
 Order the pork and chive dumplings.
 Classic boiled dumplings with thicker skins carefully wrapped around the fillings are boiled and served with a sweet soy dipping sauce.
 While the menu is minimalist, the dumplings are cheap – an order of 10 costs $4 (cash only).

 What to order: steamed pork and chive dumplings